-- The breath guard just rams in between outer shell and inner foam.
+- The breath guard just rams in between the outer shell and inner foam.
 Tricky, but worse, it keeps getting nudged out as you carry the lid by the chin piece.

-Also, my visor seems to have a manufacturing problem, as it has big rainbow swirl in it, which can be a bit distracting in direct sunshine.
+Also, my visor seems to have a manufacturing problem, as it has a big rainbow swirl in it, which can be a bit distracting in direct sunshine.

 I know that might sound like a lot of gripes, but to be honest, many of these will be common with many cheap sub £100 helmets.
 The key thing here is this helmet cost me £44 and has a much better safety rating and reputation than the others.
-Hell, my wife even bought a £100 HJC lid without realising it had just a 1 star SHARP rating!
-I can see myself upgrading to a better helmet (particularly for the winter due to lack of Pinlock), but as far as cheap stop gap measures go, it’s good helmet to go for.
+Hell, my wife even bought a £100 HJC lid without realising it had just a 1-star SHARP rating!
+I can see myself upgrading to a better helmet (particularly for the winter due to lack of Pinlock), but as far as cheap stop-gap measures go, it’s a good helmet to go for.
 Unfortunately, Amazon no longer have them going cheap and many other places still with stock are charging a lot more, which makes the M3R a less attractive choice.